renegade-fi/golang-sdk/README.md

     - `Mint`: The token address
     - `Amount`: The amount to receive
 - `Send`: The asset transfer the external party needs to send.
 No fees are charged on the send transfer.  (same fields as `Receive`)
-- `Price`: The price used for the match
+- `Price`: The price used for the match.
+If in-kind sponsorship was enabled, and directed to the receiver of the match, this price accounts for the additional tokens received.
 - `Timestamp`: The timestamp of the quote

 When assembled into a bundle (returned from `AssembleExternalQuote` or `GetExternalMatchBundle`), the structure is as follows: